B2944/Frog-EC-Conversion/README.md

 7. Place the domes into the housings.
 8. Place the conical springs in the domes (make sure non are stacked as this causes issues).
 (You can gently drop the springs that are stacked onto your desk to get them separate easier)
 9. Place the pcb onto the back of the plate.
-10. Screw the pcb and plate together using the bigger screws out of the two packs.
+10. Screw the pcb and plate together using the bigger screws out of the two packs. (or using the M2.5x8mm if your plate is from the threaded batch).
 11. Put the tadpoles into the plate, preferably the 90A tadpoles to reduce the chances of bottoming out.